 STRANGERS WITH BENEFITS

 Launching a user generated content (UGC) campaign can be one of the most effective ways to promote your brand.
 It’s the online version of word-of-mouth and it’s very effective.
-Believe it or not, more than half of your clients say that the consumer opinions they find online have a greater impact on their purchase decisions than recommendations from family and friends.
+Believe it or not, more than half of your clients say that the

 UGC is a creative way to get your fans to work for you.
 You can bypass traditional marketing “gatekeepers” like newspaper editors and publishers by integrating an active consumer voice.
 You can increase product awareness without having to invest on expensive branded content by inviting people who already love your brand to talk about it.
 Voting campaigns, contests, quizzes, pictures, videos, testimonials, tweets, blog posts, forums, podcasts- the ideas are endless.
 Your audience spends an average of 5 hours a day engaged with user-generated content.
 It’s a great way to draw engagement and make your advertising more memorable then using traditional media.
 It is also way cheaper than paying for prime-time TV commercials or a Times Square billboard.